 Skip to main content

-Every U.S. jurisdiction allows direct access to a physical therapist without a referral, but many still impose restrictions — despite clear evidence that unrestricted direct access benefits patients, providers, payers, and the U.S. health care system.
+Patients in all 50 states, the District of Columbia, and the U.S. Virgin Islands have either provisional or unrestricted direct access to physical therapist services for evaluation and treatment.
+Even though patients may go directly to a physical therapist without a referral, some provisions tied to treatment absent a referral still persist in a number of states — despite evidence that unrestricted direct access benefits patients, providers, employers, payers, and the U.S. health care system.

 APTA’s “State of Direct Access to Physical Therapist Services” report is a strategic resource designed to equip health care leaders with the scientific evidence they need to address opposition to direct access and drive meaningful change.